tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 			DONE: Maybe the answer is to create a "wrapper" function that calls interpreter?
 				IDEA: This works... but now, of course, stateful_dict is always reset to starting values...
 		DONE: Once they are isolated, I need to decide where to initiate stateful_dict - perhaps in wrapper?
-		DONE: instantiate sqlalchemy DB
-				DONE: Queue huge sdk issues due to ancient version of sqlalchemy...
-				DONE: Have upgraded to version 1.1.2 using Stash but still getting issues in sqlite compiler
-				DONE: Think I might have to upgrade to 1.4.x to get JSON support for sqlalchemy.dialect.sqlite (installed 1.4.18)
-				DONE: now requires install of importlib_metadata (installed via 'pip install')
-				DONE: now I need to 'pip install typing_extensions'
-				NOTE: APPEARS TO WORK!!!

 TOPIC: serialization
 	DONE: I need to learn a lot more about how this works; Things I need to learn: